 This is a great opportunity for your students to get involved in doing challenging and fun mathematics.
-Our first competition this year is taking place on Saturday, October 20, 2018.
 The competitions take place on Saturday mornings at two locations: Lane Tech High School (for schools on the north side) and Whitney Young High School (for schools on the central/south side).
-Doors will open at 8:30am, the competition will begin at 9:00am and will end at about 12:00pm.
-The 2nd competition will be held on December 8, 2018 at both sites, and the final citywide competition will be held at Lane Tech High School on May 11, 2019.
+Doors will open at 8:15am, the competition will begin at 9:00am and will end at about 11:30pm.
+Our first competition this year is taking place on Saturday, November 5, 2022.
+The 2nd competition will be held on January 28, 2023 at both sites, and there will be a final citywide competition this year on April 29, 2023 (location TBD)